Get ready for an amazing math unit with these fun measurement activities for kindergarten.

 Add a little bit of art to your measurement work.
 My kiddos always love using dry erase markers, and this is the perfect opportunity.

 I’m not sure if the kids had more fun making the flowers or planting them in the playdough.
 Either way, it was great sorting by size practice.

 Non-Standard Rulers Measurement

 Here is some more non-standard measurement practice for your students.
-We love these accordion fold style rulers, because the are whimsical and fun.
+We love these accordion fold style rulers because they are whimsical and fun.
 Children will need help folding and cutting these out.

 Kindergarten Graphing Worksheets

 We teach graphing as part of measurement in kindergarten.
 Here are a few fun options for practicing graphing either alone or in small groups.